 Quilotoa Lagoon is located southeast of the city of Quito, inside Los Ilinizas Ecological Reserve, in the province of Cotopaxi.
 This wonderful lagoon of volcanic origin is famous for its turquoise waters and is surrounded by typical Andean moor vegetation.
-On this note, we would like to invite you to find out what to do during your visit to Quilotoa.
+On this note, we would like to invite you to find out the best things to do in Quilotoa during your visit to the vulcano.

 Cover Photo: Quilotoa lagoon